Tel Aviv Airport Mini Guide

 How do I Get to the City?

-, several airlines have direct flights into Ben Gurion International Airport which is located nine miles from the city.
+From the UK, several airlines have direct flights into Ben Gurion International Airport which is located nine miles from the city.
 Access to Tel Aviv

 centre is quick and easy by the mainline railway station at the airport whilst many younger travellers prefer the shared taxi vans that offer the cheapest way of getting to the city.
 If you want to explore a little whilst there, you may want to consider a hire car.
 From the airport, the journey to the city follows Highway 1.